princeton-computational-imaging/neural-point-light-fields/README.md

 ---
 ### Training and Validation
-In the first run of a scene, the point clouds will be preprocessed, which might take some time.
+In the first iteration of a scene, the point clouds will be preprocessed and stored, which might take some time.
 If you want to train on unmerged point cloud data set `merge_pcd=False` in the config file.

 Train one specific scene from the Waymo Open data set: